jwarz/data-scientists-tools/introduction_to_importing_data_in_r/readme.md

     ##  Max.   :141962708
     ##

+Well done!
+Did you spot the difference between the summaries?
+It’s really crucial to correctly tell R whether your Excel data contains column names.
+If you don’t, the head of the data frame you end up with will contain incorrect information…

 ## The skip argument

 Another argument that can be very useful when reading in Excel files